knix008/LVGL/Step-ca/README.md

 **Error: Go not found**
 - Run `make install-go` or install Go manually

+**Error: goreleaser.tar.gz not in gzip format**
+- This error has been fixed!
+The new Makefile builds directly with `go build`
+- Simply run `make all` or `make rebuild`

 **Error: Compilation failed**
 - Ensure build-essential is installed
 - Check that OpenSSL dev libraries are installed

+### Manager Issues

+**Error: ModuleNotFoundError: No module named 'core'**
+- This has been fixed!
+The core module is now included
+- If you still see this, try: `cd Manager && make check-deps`

+**Error: GTK not found**
+- Install: `sudo apt-get install python3-gi python3-gi-cairo gir1.2-gtk-3.0`
+- Run: `cd Manager && make check-deps` to verify

 ## Advanced Configuration